mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 ## 1.2 Takeout

 In parimutuel betting, the track retains a commission known as takeout.
 In Germany, the takeout for win and place markets is 15%.
-Our analysis will concentrate solely on the win market.
+This analysis will concentrate solely on the win market.

 # 2 Bill Benter’s Approach

-Inspired by Bolton and Chapman’s (1986) paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^2] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^3] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.
+Inspired by Bolton and Chapman’s (1986) seminal paper, Bill Benter employed a conditional logistic regression model to predict horse racing outcomes in Hong Kong.[^2] His innovative approach incorporated the public’s estimate, as reflected in betting odds, into his model.[^3] Following a similar path, we’ll attempt to identify market inefficiencies within German horse racing.

 # 3 Data